Summer is a great time to introduce a food teaching theme to your classroom.

 The story I chose for this food teaching theme was Oliver's Vegetables by Vivian French.
 It sparked off a discussion about the foods they liked and ones that they didn't.
 It also gave us the opportunity to talk about where vegetables come from.
 I remember a child once said to me that they thought that apples came from the supermarket not from a tree!
 In this story Oliver learns where chips come from!

-If you'd like to order this book from Amazon just click on the book above!
+If you'd like to order this book from Amazon just click on the picture above!

 What makes starting a topic such fun is bringing it to life with an exciting play area!